OpenTranslationBible/open-bible/en-GB/18.Job/md/job-34.md

 ## Job 34:3

-> For the ear tests words
+> For just as the palate tastes food,
-> as the palate tastes food.
+> so the ear discerns words.

 ## Job 34:4